stackitcloud/stackit-cli/INSTALLATION.md

 sudo apt-get install stackit
 ```

+If you can't get latest updates due to an expired key, please go back to Step 1 and execute the commands again to fetch and use the latest key.

 #### Any distribution

 Alternatively, you can install via [Homebrew](https://brew.sh/) or refer to one of the installation methods below.